Jamesllllllllll/credit-card-checker/README.md

 ***

+When creating findInvalidCards() that calls validateCred() - I realized that validateCred() mutates the original array.
+I added a tempArr variable to store the calculations on the array indices.

+The original strings seemed to be mutated when passing thru findInvalidCards(), but not when I went back and individually called them with validateCred().
+I solved this by using `arr.slice()` to create a new array instead of let `tempArr = arr`.

+I puzzled for a long time why findInvalidCards() was incorrectly calling invalid4 and most of the mystery arrays.
+I figured out that the `total` variable in validateCred was not being reset each time it was run with `findInvalidCards()`.
+I set it to 0 before returning `True` or `False`.

+***

+idInvalidCardCompanies() was easier to solve.
+However, I suspect there is a way to make the code more concise.

+***

 ### Next Steps:

-1. Create findInvalidCards() that looks through an array of card numbers and returns an array of invalid card numbers.
+1. ~~Create findInvalidCards() that looks through an array of card numbers and returns an array of invalid card numbers.~~
-2. Create idInvalidCardCompanies() that returns which companies are issuing invalid numbers.
+2. ~~Create idInvalidCardCompanies() that returns which companies are issuing invalid numbers.~~

 ### Extra: